Julio César Cortés: Dispute with the Guatemalan Federation

 After being removed from the charge of national coach in April 2003, Cortés sued the Guatemalan football federation (FEDEFUT) for breach of contract, demanding payment of part of his remuneration as national team coach.
 The coach took the case before FIFA, who in 2006 ruled that the FEDEFUT pay him part of what he demanded.
-In September 2006, the FEDEFUT reacted against the coach, accusing him of fraud before a local court, who dictated that Cortés – who was at the time living in Costa Rica and was at the moment in Guatemala – remain in the country.
+In September 2006, the FEDEFUT reacted against the coach, accusing him of fraud before a local court, which dictated that Cortés – who was at the time living in Costa Rica and was at the moment in Guatemala – remain in the country.

 Death

 Cortés died on 24 July 2025, at the age of 84.